erickbytes/divbull/divbull.com/content/How-I-Keep-Up-With-My-Stocks.md

 5. Observe the company "in the wild".
 	- If public, visit the company and observe what you see.
 Is it a well run operation?
 Are customers happy?
 	- Note the frequency you see people choosing the company's products day to day.
-	- Bonus points if you are the customer, you know initimately what value the company is creating.
+	- Bonus points if you are the customer, you know intimately what value the company is creating.
 6. Earnings calls: listen to the call live or most companies post the call transcript online.
 7. Read investing blogs and books from the greats.
 I subscribe to my followed blogs via an RSS feed.
 Here are a few I recommend:
 	- [The Reformed Broker](https://thereformedbroker.com/), Josh Brown